siong1987/rails-with-docker/README.md

   to do everytime you run a ruby command.
 This script will first check whether all the gems are installed before using `bundle exec`.
 If not, it will just run the command normally without `bundle exec`.

+- `./script/start`: When you run `docker-compose up`, this bash script will decide whether to install new gems or not.
+If there are new gems to be installed, install the gems and start the Rails server.
+If not, start the Rails server immediately.

 ## docker-compose.yml